TGAC/COPO-documentation/updates/reads.rst

    <hr>

 #.
-On the **Reads'** web page, click the checklist dropdown then, choose a desired checklist from the list of
+On the **Reads** web page, click the checklist dropdown then, choose a desired checklist from the list of
    available checklists that you would like to update a **Reads** for.

    Then, click the |add-reads-manifest-button| button as shown below to update a Reads for the chosen checklist as